Help Center

 I cannot access devices on my local network.
 Why?

-Whenever you use any of our desktop apps (Windows, macOS or Linux) with an IVPN Firewall enabled, please, keep in mind that all traffic is routed strictly through the VPN tunnel.
+Whenever you use any of our desktop apps (Windows, macOS or Linux) with the IVPN Firewall enabled, please, keep in mind that all traffic is routed strictly through the VPN tunnel.
 This will prevent access to network printers, print servers, media servers, IP cameras, and all other devices on your local network.

 Related Articles

-- How do I change the port or protocol used to connect?
+- How do I change my password?

 Still have questions?